dagnall53/ESPMQTTRocnetSound/README.md

   The RocNode ID, and node "nickname" can be set via the normal Rocrail "Programming/Rocnet" tab, once the #defaults "_Force" are commented out

- The motor drive has been simplified
+ The motor drive CV controls are as follows:
-    Loco_motor_servo_demand= 90+(CV[2]+ (SPEED*CV[5])/100);
-    CV[5](100) is the servo setting for "100%" forward speed CV[2](10) is the servo setting to just start the motor forward I have removed the CV[48] bias of previous versions to help match forwards and backwards.
-      Forwards:  "servodemand= 90+(CV[2]+ (SPEED*CV[5])/100);"
-      Backwards "servodemand= 90-(CV[6]+ (SPEED*CV[5])/100);  NOTE CV6 for backwards
+ CV[2] sets the Minimum "voltage" setting.
+        To this is added eiter CV[66] or CV[95] (depending on direction (Fwd and reverse trims).
+        It is assumed that the CV[2] value sets the motor at a minimum speed, expected to be 3mph.
+        CV[5] is then used as a multiplier on any speed above the minimum, increasing the "voltage drive linearly.

+  A Kick Start function has been added that momentarily (Time duration set by CV[65]) kicks the motor to 40 to start it.

+A Maximum speed possible given the CV values is calculated and used to limit the set speed.
+With the PWM,  precise( 0-1023 speed steps) are possible, but the RC servo control is limited to  1 degree steps from 1 to 179 degrees.

+My experience is that the PWM allows better slow speed control, but lower top speed, whereas the RC has higher top speed but poor low speed control.

-The Chuff period computation uses CV5 to re-extract the intended speed to generate a "ChuffPeriod" that is used to trigger chuffs.
-ChuffPeriod is set in 'Ports.h" line 375 onwards. .
-Line 387 has SetChuffPeriod(4000/MotorSpeed); By changing the constant "4000" in that location, the chuff to wheel rotation rate can be altered to get best effect for your loco.
-With the gearing and servo control I use this is not that accurate,and using a wheel mounted sensor (not yet implemented) may be necessary for preciscion control.
+The Chuff period computation uses the speed demand as an assumed MPH value to produce a "ChuffPeriod" that is used to trigger chuffs.
+ChuffPeriod is set in 'Chuff.cpp" line 73 onwards. .
+Line 69 has SetChuffPeriod(2590/MotorSpeed); By changing the constant "2590" in that location, the chuff to wheel rotation rate can be altered to get best effect for your loco.
+Using a wheel mounted sensor (not yet implemented) may be necessary for preciscion control.

 ## "Stationary" interface
-IF not set as Loco, the code allows full rocrail control over D1 to D8 ports.
+IF not set as Loco, the code allows full Rocrail control over D1 to D8 ports.
 The default settings give a set of defaults derived from a saved eprom set for a station.

 This set sets 1-4 as pwm outputs (for Lights) ( BUT be careful of the strange logic in the L293 motor driver board if you use it) I personally only 2 lines to try and avoid confusion.
 Without the L293 driver, the ports work more intuitively.
 (The L293 is not simply four inverters!!)